 5 digits (decimal numeric) for serial number, starting from 00001

 The following label is applied on the cable’s jacket:

 Regulatory Compliance and Classification

 The laser module is classified as class I according to IEC 60825-1, IEC 60825-2 and 21 CFR 1040 (CDRH).
 Ask your FE or Mellanox Support for a zip file of the certifications for this product.

 FCC Class B Notice

 This device complies with Part 15 of the FCC Rules.
 Operation is subject to the following two conditions:

 - This device may not cause harmful interference.

 - This device must accept any interference received, including interference that may cause undesired operation.

-Note: This equipment has been tested and found to comply with the limits for a Class A digital device, pursuant to Part 15 of the FCC Rules.
+Note: This equipment has been tested and found to comply with the limits for a Class B digital device, pursuant to Part 15 of the FCC Rules.
 These limits are designed to provide reasonable protection against harmful interference in a residential installation.
 This equipment generates, uses and can radiate radio frequency energy and, if not installed and used in accordance with the instructions, may cause harmful interference to radio communications.
-However, there is no guarantee that interference will not occur during installation.
+However, there is no guarantee that interference will not occur in a particular installation.
 If this equipment does cause harmful interference to radio or television reception, which can be determined by turning the equipment off and on, the user is encouraged to try to correct the interference by one or more of the following measures: